Sunday, August 11, 2024

 Last Wednesday, Rooks unleashed it on the global stage and won steeple silver at the Olympic Games.

 Following Cole Hocker’s 1500m win, this was the second day in a row the US gave a shocking distance performance at the Paris Games.
-It was a transformative two days.

-At the very least, the final sprint was expected to be between Soufiane El Bakkali of Morocco, defending Olympic and two-time World champion, and Lachema Girma (Eth), 4x World and Olympic silver medalist.
+At the very least, the final sprint was expected to be between Soufiane El Bakkali of Morocco, defending Olympic and two-time World steeple champion, and Lachema Girma (Eth), 4x World and Olympic silver medalist.

 Kenya’s Abraham Kibiwot, bronze medalist at the 2023 Worlds, was certainly expected to be in the mix as well.